Vera S. Candiani

 Graduate students can study with me along two tracks.
 Obviously, I teach the historiography of colonial Latin America and its early modern Atlantic context.
 But I am now also developing a pedagogical approach with which I hope to help broaden the training of students such that they can think about and work with history in ways far more diverse than they have traditionally been expected to.
-Concretely, this means that as of Spring 2015, I am mentoring and teaching graduate students in any field or period who are interested in the literacy and pedagogy of material culture and built and unbuilt landscapes.
+Concretely, this means that I mentor and teaching graduate students in any field or period who are interested in the literacy and pedagogy of material culture and built and unbuilt landscapes.
 My goal is to advance students' ability to use the historical evolution of familiar surroundings as a microcosm in which to develop the habit of asking and explaining why our tangible surroundings and realities are the way they are, on the one hand, and to develop ways to transmit this to others beyond academia: in public schools, "public" history, museums, and so on, on the other.
 In my view, it is imperative that graduate training in history address the challenges of the present.

-To make the Iberoamerican colonial world more accessible and audible, so to speak, I have collaborated with Ireri Chávez-Bárcenas, PhD candidate in Musicology, developing a website containing and explaining the music of the period that I use in conjuntion with my undergraduate colonial survey.
+To make the Iberoamerican colonial world more accessible and audible, so to speak, I have collaborated with musicologist Ireri Chávez-Bárcenas in developing a website containing and explaining the music of the period that I use in conjuntion with my undergraduate colonial survey.
 The project is called Listening to Colonial Latin America: Music, Sounds and Silence as Historical Sources.
 Below are screenshots of sample pages.
 It is freely accessible to anyone affiliated with Princeton.
 Others please ask me for an access ticket.
 We expect to be able to make the website public in the near future, hoping also to expand the project to encompass the continent as a whole by collaborating with musicians, musicologists and historians of colonial Franco-, Luso- and Anglo-America, to whom we extend an invitation.

 Selected Articles and Chapters